How does P-trap work

 Plumbing

-The answer to 'how does P-trap work' is that a P-trap is a curved section of pipe under a sink or other fixture that is designed to hold water, creating a seal that prevents sewer gases from entering the home.
-The curved shape of the P-trap allows water to collect and create a barrier, blocking odors and preventing pests from coming up through the drain.
+The answer to 'how does P-trap work' is that a P-trap is a curved section of pipe installed under a sink or other plumbing fixture.
+Its purpose is to create a water seal that prevents sewer gases from entering the home.
+The 'P' shape of the trap holds a small amount of water, creating a barrier that blocks odors and pests from coming up through the drain.

 Step-by-Step Guide